boydmeredith/jbreda_kilosort/README.md

 **Jess working here/cluster stops here**

-9. Run `kilosort_preprocess.m`
+8. Run `kilosort_preprocess.m`

-**for cluster: need to cd into `binfilesforkilsort2`**
+**TODO for cluster: need to cd into `binfilesforkilsort2`**

-**overall:** this function takes .bin files, identifies large noise artifacts & low frequency noise using a butterworth filter, and zeros them out in a new .bin file that can be passed into kilosort
+**overall:** this function takes .bin files, applies a butterworth filter and then creates a mask for large amplitude noise and zeros it out.
+Creates a new .bin file that can be passed into kilosort

 *this function optionally takes:*
 - directory containing .bin files(s) to process (cwd), number of channels (32), butterworth parameters (sample rate = 32000, highpass = 300)
   - for this example, you'd run from the directory `/jukebox/scratch/*your folder*/ephys/binfilesforkilsort2`

 *this function performs:*
-- loops over portions of the data, reads them in, applies the filter
+- loops over portions of the data, reads them in, applies the high pass butterworth filter
-- finds the moving mean of the filtered data and zeros out voltages where filter is greater than 0.01
+- finds the absolute means of the filtered data, (ie noise = large deviation from the mean), finds a rolling mean of the absolute means, creates binary mask for any mean voltage > 1, applies mask and zeros out noise
 - writes into a new file `{session}_Nbundle_forkilosort.bin`

 *this function returns:*
 - for X .bin files in the `binfilesforkilsort2`, X pre-processed .bin files in `binfilesforkilsort2` with the `_forkilsort` suffix

-**for cluster:
+**TODO for cluster:
 - how does kilosort handle a directory with many .bin files?
 - function to loop over file in a directory that have 'for kilosort in them, generate a new folder with {session} info, pass single bundle into kilosort, save file in {session} dir'**

 ### 2. kilosort

 - run pre-processed .bin files in Kilosort
 **fill in setting information**
+- currently playing with Ops.Th, Ops.lam, Ops.AUC split.
+Effectively lowering them to let signal in as templates are being consumed by noise

 ### 3. Phy Validation